The Ultimate Collection (Marlene Dietrich album): Recording

 The album's repertoire further shows her capacity for reinvention in the 1960s.
-In May 1960, during her concert tour in Germany, studio recordings were made for new versions of classics like "Ich bin von Kopf bis Fuß auf Liebe eingestellt" and "Ich weiß nicht, zu wem ich gehöre," released on the album Wiedersehen mit Marlene (Capitol T10282).
-Finally, the 1964 studio sessions, which produced the album Die neue Marlene, yielded interpretations of American folk and protest songs, such as "Sag mir, wo die Blumen sind" (the German version of "Where Have All the Flowers Gone?") and "Die Antwort weiß ganz allein der Wind" ("Blowin' In The Wind"), along with "Paff, der Zauberdrachen" ("Puff The Magic Dragon"), showcasing an artist in constant dialogue with her times.
+In May 1960, during her concert tour in Germany, studio recordings were made for new versions of "Ich bin von Kopf bis Fuß auf Liebe eingestellt" and "Ich weiß nicht, zu wem ich gehöre", released on the album Wiedersehen mit Marlene (Capitol T10282).
+Finally, the 1964 studio sessions, which produced the album Die neue Marlene, yielded interpretations of American folk and protest songs, such as "Sag mir, wo die Blumen sind" (the German version of "Where Have All the Flowers Gone?") and "Die Antwort weiß ganz allein der Wind" ("Blowin' In The Wind"), along with "Paff, der Zauberdrachen" ("Puff The Magic Dragon").
 The last song, "Just a Gigolo" featured accompaniment by her personal pianist, Raymond, and was recorded in 1978.

 The tracks 9 to 22 from the second disc comprise previously unreleased live recordings captured during some of Dietrich's most celebrated concert appearances in Las Vegas, Chicago, London, and Paris, spanning from 1960 to 1971.
 The earliest performances include "Don't Take Your Guns to Town", "Lili Marleen", "Makin' Whoopee", "I've Grown Accustomed to Her Face", and "I May Never Go Home Anymore", all recorded in January 1960 at the Sahara Hotel in Las Vegas, with orchestra conducted by Burt Bacharach.
 Additional selections such as "What Am I Bid for My Apple" and "I Refuse to Rock'n Roll" were taped in October 1965 during Dietrich's Las Vegas engagement, under the musical direction of Cee Davidson.
 Later recordings document Dietrich's international tours of the 1960s and early 1970s.
 "Moon River", captured in May 1962 at the Olympia in Paris, features Bacharach's arrangements in one of their final collaborations before he resumed his solo career.
 "Till There Was You", "Happiness Is Just a Thing Called Joe", and "Miss Otis Regrets" were recorded live on 6 December 1963 at the Arie Crown Theatre in Chicago, again with Bacharach conducting.
-The final three performances — "Boomerang Baby", "La Vie en rose", and "Sentimental Journey" — were recorded on 15 September 1971 at the Theatre Royal Drury Lane in London, conducted by William Blezard, Dietrich's long-time accompanist.
+The final three performances ("Boomerang Baby", "La Vie en rose", and "Sentimental Journey") were recorded on 15 September 1971 at the Theatre Royal Drury Lane in London, conducted by William Blezard, Dietrich's long-time accompanist.